lambdabypi/miniquest-adventure-planner/codelabs/miniquest-technical-guide.md

 ---

-**Thank you for exploring MiniQuest!** 🚀
+**Thank you for exploring MiniQuest!**

-Built with ❤️ using LangGraph, Tavily API, and AWS
+Built with care using LangGraph, Tavily API, and AWS